 Locations: North Chuckanut Bay.
 Expected Hours: 5 hours; only one survey per year.
-Trainings: TBD Dates: Low tide in August.
+Trainings: TBD Dates: Low tides in May.
 Equipment or skills needed: Boots

 Description: Help us assess and monitor our Olympia Oyster restoration project.
-We are still compiling the monitoring plan, but there will be plenty of opportunities to help us collect data to monitor this project to determine the success of re-introducing Olympia Oysters to North Chuckanut Bay where they once grew.
+There will be opportunities to help collect data to monitor this project to determine the success of re-introducing Olympia Oysters to North Chuckanut Bay where they once grew.
 There's a shell midden at Woodstock Farm full of Olympia Oyster shells from times past.

 Tasks: Intertidal surveys, elevation profiles, and assessing oyster recruitment.